Section 3. Identifying/Evaluating Aeronautical Effect

 communication facilities and other construction are:

-from power transmission lines (other than those serving the facility) and other
+feet from power transmission lines (other than those serving the facility) and

-areas of high vehicle activity such as highways, busy roads, and large parking
+feet from areas of high vehicle activity such as highways, busy roads, and large

 8. Approach